-Hash-based signature schemes were developed as one-time signature schemes in the late 1970s by Lamport [12] and extended to more signatures by Merkle [13].
+Hash-based signature schemes were developed as one-time signature schemes in the late 1970s by Lamport [15] and extended to many-times signatures by Merkle [17].
 The security of these schemes is easy to analyze and relies solely on the properties of the used hash function.
 However, Merkle's tree-based signature scheme required fixing at key-generation time the number of signatures to be made, keeping this number small for performance.
 Most importantly, the system required users to remember a state: some information to remember how many signatures were already made with the key.

-In the 40 years since Lamport's scheme, many ideas improved the performance, practicality, and theoretical foundations of hash-based signatures, culminating in XMSS [6], which is in the last phase of being standardized by the CFRG as the first post-quantum signature scheme.
+In the 40 years since Lamport's scheme, many ideas improved the performance, practicality, and theoretical foundations of hash-based signatures, culminating in XMSS [7], which is by now - as the first post-quantum signature scheme - published as an RFC [8] by the CFRG.
 A strong point of these systems is that they need very few security assumptions - the hash function even need not be collision resistant.
 The only downside of XMSS is that it is stateful, which makes it not fit the standard definition of signature schemes as, e.g., stated in the NIST call for submissions.

-SPHINCS [4] was designed by Bernstein, Hopwood, Hülsing, Lange, Niederhagen, Papachristodoulou, Schneider, Schwabe, and Wilcox-O'Hearn as a stateless hash-based signature scheme and was the first signature scheme to propose parameters to resist quantum cryptanalysis.
+SPHINCS [5] was designed by Bernstein, Hopwood, Hülsing, Lange, Niederhagen, Papachristodoulou, Schneider, Schwabe, and Wilcox-O'Hearn as a stateless hash-based signature scheme and was the first signature scheme to propose parameters to resist quantum cryptanalysis.
 SPHINCS uses many components from XMSS but works with larger keys and signatures to eliminate the state.